 Abstract

-The already existing hundreds of thousands of superfluous frozen embryos coupled with the skyrocketing rate of divorce surface plenty of moral, legal, social and religious dilemmas.
-Two of the most vexing problems are the moral and legal status of the frozen embryo and what its fate should be in case of disagreement between the progenitors, and whether contractual regulation of frozen embryos is valid and enforceable.
-In this article I have enlisted relational ethics – inter alia through one of its contractual implementations, the relational contract – to resolve these intertwined problems.
-According to this theory, I will challenge the conventional conceptualization of the frozen embryo in dichotomous terms as either a person or nonperson.
-Its relational status should be determined as a derivative of the desired or undesired caring relationship, as should be articulated in the mandatory disposition agreement.
-The progenitor who is interested in using the frozen embryo and bringing the child into the world defines it as a person, whereas the progenitor who opposes its usage determines its status as a good or article.
-Consequently, I claim that in any case of an explicit disposition agreement, the contract should govern whether the frozen embryo will be used, discarded, adopted by an infertile couple and/or earmarked for research.
-The relational contract supplies us with adequate contractual devices to cope with any problem of change of heart or changed circumstances.
-In any scenario where there is no explicit disposition agreement or when the explicit agreement hadn’t stipulated what should be done with the embryos under extreme special circumstances, it is my opinion that the party who is interested in using it should prevail.
-The recalcitrant progenitor, who is not interested in using the embryo and becoming a parent, should not be legally determined as its legal parent.
+The already existing hundreds of thousands of superplus frozen embryos coupled with the skyrocketing rate of divorce raise numerous moral, legal, social, and religious dilemmas.
+Among the most daunting problems are the moral and legal status of the frozen embryo; what should its fate be in the event of conflicts between the progenitors; and whether contractual regulation of frozen embryos is valid and enforceable.
+This article applies relational ethics, drawing on, inter alia, the relational contract to resolve these intertwined dilemmas.
+Applying this theory, I will challenge the conventional dichotomous conceptualization of the frozen embryo as either a person or a nonperson.
+Rather, I show that its legal and moral status should be determined as a derivative of the desired or undesired relationship between the progenitors, as articulated in a mandatory disposition agreement.
+The progenitor who is interested in using the frozen embryo and bringing the child into the world defines it as a person, whereas the progenitor who opposes its usage determines its status nonperson – an object.
+Consequently, I argue that in the event of an explicit disposition agreement, the contract should govern whether the frozen embryo will be used, discarded, adopted and/or earmarked for research.
+The relational contract supplies us with adequate contractual devices to address any problem arising from changed circumstances or changes of heart.
+In those cases where there is no explicit disposition agreement, or when the explicit agreement does not stipulate what should be done with the embryos under special or unanticipated circumstances, I contend that the party interested in using the embryo should prevail.
+The recalcitrant progenitor, who is not interested in using the embryo and becoming a parent, should not be subject to a legal determination of parental status and its attendant responsibilities.

 Introduction

-The Relational/Relativity Moral Status of the Frozen Embryo (and the Fetus) and Its Contractual Regulation Challenges

-Relational Ethics and Relational Autonomy

-The Law's Perspective – The Moral and Legal Status of an Un/Desired Fetus

-The Philosophical Aspect – Personhood and Potentiality

-The Bioethical and Sociological Point of View – Between (Individual) Biological Ethics and Relational Ethics

-The Jewish Law’s Perception – The Halakhic Relational Moral Status of the Frozen Embryo

-Towards a Relational Moral Status of the Frozen Embryo

-General

-The Advantages of a Disposition Agreement

-Relational Contract

-Relational Ethics, Relational Contract and Relational Status

-Conclusion

-Introduction

-Despite the abundant medical literature on COVID-19, the effects of this infection, which broke out in 2020, on our reproductive system, including oocytes, are still little known.
-Similarly, as of this writing at the start of 2021, what the ramifications of this pandemic for pregnant women and their babies will be is something we will have to wait and see.
-At the end of 2020 some scientific and social media headlines announced that a miracle had occurred in October in Tennessee when a baby girl, Molly Gibson, was born after being a frozen embryo for years.
-Her parents, Tina and Ben Gibson, adopted her and set a new record for the longest-frozen embryo to have resulted in a birth.
-This new world record broke the previous record set by her older sister, Emma, who was also adopted as a 24-year-old frozen embryo by their parents.
-The full sibling girls had been created in October 1992, when Tina was only one and a half years old.
-In our “frozen age,” it won't be surprising if in the near future the new world record will be much longer and even generations after.
+At the end of 2020, some scientific and social media headlines announced that a miracle had occurred in October in Tennessee when a baby girl, Molly Gibson, was born after having been a frozen embryo for 27 years, setting a new record for the longest frozen embryo to have resulted in a birth.
+This new world record broke the previous record set by her older sister, Emma, who was also adopted by the same parents, Tina and Ben Gibson, after having been frozen as an embryo for 24 years.
+The full sibling girls had been created in October 1992, when Tina, their adoptive mother, was only one and a half years old.
+In our “frozen age,” it won’t be surprising if in the near future, the new world record will be much longer – perhaps even generations longer.